-In the first research study of its kind, we immersed ourselves in the mobile customer journeys of 30 companies across six industries to see how they incorporate mobile user behavior in their cross-channel campaigns.
+In the first research study of its kind, we immersed ourselves in the mobile customer journeys of 30 companies across six industries to see how they incorporate mobile user behaviour into their cross-channel campaigns.

-Looking at four key mobile marketing channels—push notifications, SMS, in-app and the mobile inbox—we have identified how these channels are utilized for a better customer experience and which trends are most common.
+Looking at four key mobile marketing channels – push notifications, SMS, in-app and the mobile inbox – we have identified how these channels are utilised for a better customer experience and which trends are most common.

 Here’s what you’ll find inside:

 - Mobile data is not being incorporated into email campaigns – and vice versa.

 - Despite having downloaded the app, almost a quarter of companies studied (23%) included a “download the app” prompt in their email campaigns and only 20% of companies had a cart or browse abandonment campaign.

 - The overall messaging breakdown showed a balance between mobile and email messages, with 53% of all messages coming via mobile channels.